jrpepin/Breadwinner/results/SIPPtoComparetoNLSY.md

 * This file descibes results from the SIPP and NLSY analysis for the breadwinning paper.

+* Run SIPPagedist before running this script

 <</dd_do>>
 ~~~~

 Comparison of SIPP and NLSY
 ----------------------------
-This analysis creates estimates of "lifetime" breadwinning by age 10 to compare to the NLSY.
+This analysis creates estimates of "lifetime" breadwinning by age 10 using SIPP
+2014 to compare to the NLSY.

 ~~~~
 <<dd_do: quietly>>